sinclairzx81/smoke/readme.md

 <a name="Net-Listen"></a>
 ### Listen

-Use the Net listen function to accept incoming sockets.
+Use the listen function to accept an incoming socket.

 ```typescript
 Net.listen({ port: 5000 }, async socket => {